jlarmstrongiv/bunny-client/README.md

 <!-- some api keys cannot be created with an entity, such as zones -->

-Get your API Key from [https://dash.bunny.net/account/settings](https://dash.bunny.net/account/settings)
+Get your API Key from your [account settings](https://dash.bunny.net/account/settings)

 API Key example: